savvakos9/imperial/README.md

 ### What actually went wrong

-**I never maintained a cross-round incumbent ledger.** Every strategic decision from Week 8 onward was anchored to the Week 8 point, which for four functions was drastically worse than what Weeks 1–2 had already returned.
 F5 sat at 0.522 in Week 8; Week 1 had returned 566.34.
 The celebrated "48x improvement" across Weeks 11–13 was a climb back to roughly a twelfth of a value found on the very first submission.
 The same pattern holds for F6, F7 and F8.
 Nine rounds of disciplined local refinement went on re-climbing hills I had already stood on.

-This is not a modelling failure.
-It is a bookkeeping failure, and it dominated everything the modelling did.

 **Broad exploration beat everything else in high dimensions.** Week 2 was a single unstructured exploratory round and it produced the best-ever value for F6 (5-D), F7 (6-D) and F8 (8-D) — the three hardest functions.
 Nothing in the following eleven rounds beat any of them.
 At ~13 queries in 5 to 8 dimensions, one well-spread probe outperformed every refinement strategy I could construct.